Capt. Jeffrey W. Monroe -

 Robert Callahan -

 Robert (Bob) Callahan, CDR, USNR (Ret.)
 AMPE Association of Maritime and Port Executives, Marine Transportation, SUNY Maritime College, FEMA NIMS 100,200, and 700, IMDG Hazmat Instructor and Consultant, Leadership/Supervisor Training.

-Experience includes start up operations on foreign shores, tugboat, cruise, cargo vessel operations as well as terminal development and growth.
-Also versed in vessel chartering and cargo brokerage.
-Extensive experience in hazmat operations including handling of exotic dangerous goods including explosives, rocket fuels and in training and port hazmat operations both domestic and foreign shores.
-Have conducted classes as far North as Philadelphia and South as Barbados and Suriname.
-Conducted and certified over 200 students in Tampa Port including CBP officers, HCSO, and Port Security as well as terminal operators.
+Commander Callahan’s experience includes start up operations on foreign shores, tugboat, cruise, cargo vessel operations, as well as terminal development and growth.
+Commander Callahan is additionally versed in vessel chartering and cargo brokerage.
+He has extensive experience in hazmat operations, including handling of exotic, dangerous goods such as explosives and rocket fuels.
+Commander Callahan has conducted classes as far North as Philadelphia and South as Barbados and Suriname.
+He has successfully conducted and certified over 200 students in Tampa Port including CBP officers, HCSO, Port Security, and terminal operators.